 When Should I Have My Tooth Checked?

-If you’re having any pain or swelling from a tooth that has had root-canal treatment, contact your dentist.
-Sometimes after a root canal a pimple develops near the tooth.
+If you’re having any pain or swelling from a tooth that has had root canal treatment, you should contact your dentist to discuss your concerns.
+Warning signs can include a pimple or abscess that develops near the affected tooth.
 This pimple will often go away and then come back.
 This is called a fistula.
 You may notice pus draining from the fistula.
-The fistula is a sign that there is an infection and your body is draining it out through the pimple.
-There is usually no pain in this situation, but you may notice a bad taste or odor in your mouth.
+This is a sign that there is an infection and your body is draining it out through the pimple.
+There is usually no pain in this situation, but you may notice a bad taste or odor in your mouth caused by the infection.

 When Would I Need An Apicoectomy?

-An apicoectomy is done only after a tooth has had at least one root canal procedure and retreatment has not been successful or is not possible.
+An apicoectomy is typically only done as a last resort after a tooth has had at least one root canal procedure and retreatment has not been successful or is not possible.
 For example, retreatment is often not a good option when a tooth has a crown or is part of a bridge.
 Retreatment of the root canal would require cutting through the crown or bridge.
 That might destroy or weaken the crown or bridge.
 An apicoectomy is often considered in a situation like this.
 An apicoectomy is not the same as a root resection.
 In a root resection, an entire root is removed, rather than just the tip.

 How Can I Prepare for the Procedure?

-Before the procedure, you will have a consultation with your dentist.
+Before the procedure, you will have a consultation with your dentist who may then refer you to an oral surgeon.
 Before the surgery, your dentist may take more X-rays of the tooth and surrounding bone.
-You may be given an antimicrobial mouth rinse, a medicine to reduce inflammation, and/or antibiotics.
+To help with an underlying infection, you may be given an antimicrobial mouth rinse, as well as medicine to reduce inflammation, and/or antibiotics.
 Your dentist also will review your medical history.
 Make sure you tell your dentist of all medicines you take.
 This includes over-the-counter medicines, vitamins and supplements.

 What Should I Expect During the Procedure?

-Dr Simon Bangiyev will make a small incision (cut) in your gum and lift the gum away from the tooth and bone.
+During the oral surgery, Dr Simon Bangiyev will make a small incision (cut) in your gum and lift the gum away from the tooth and bone.
 The infected tissue will be removed along with the last few millimeters of the root tip.
 If the tooth has large cracks or breaks, it may need to be extracted.
 In this case, the apicoectomy will not continue.
-To complete the apicoectomy, the Oral Surgeon will clean and seal the end of the tooth’s canal.
+If the tooth is intact and there are no further complications, our oral surgeon will complete the procedure by cleaning and sealing the end of the tooth’s canal.
 One of our assistants then will take an X-ray of the area before stitching the tissue back in place.
 Most apicoectomies take 30 to 90 minutes.
-The length will depend on the location of the tooth and the complexity of the root structure.
+The length of surgery will depend on the location of the tooth and the complexity of the root structure.
 Procedures on front teeth are generally the shortest.
 Those on lower molars generally take the longest.

 What Should I Expect After the Procedure?

-Your stitches may need to be removed 2 to 7 days after the procedure, or they may dissolve by themselves.
-All soreness and swelling are usually gone within 14 days.
+Depending on the type of stitches used, they may need to be removed 2 to 7 days after the procedure, or they may dissolve by themselves.
+All soreness and swelling are usually gone within 14 days following treatment.

 What Are Some of the Risks?

-Dr Simon Bangiyev will review the risks of the procedure at the consultation visit.
+During your initial consultation at Premier Oral Surgery, Dr Simon Bangiyev will review the risks of the procedure.
 Make sure to ask questions if something the dentist has told you is not clear.
 The main risk is that the surgery may not work and the tooth may need to be extracted.

-Depending on where the tooth is located, there may be other risks.
-If the tooth is in the back of your upper jaw, the infection can involve your sinuses.
-Your dentist may suggest or prescribe antibiotics and decongestants.
+Depending on where the tooth is located, there may be additional risks that our oral surgeon will discuss with you.
+For instance, if the tooth is in the back of your upper jaw, the infection can involve your sinuses. if this is the case, your dentist may suggest or prescribe antibiotics and decongestants.

 The roots of the back teeth in the lower jaw are close to some major nerves.
-Surgery on one of these teeth carries a slight risk of nerve damage.
-However, the Oral Surgeon will use your X-rays to see how close the roots are to the nerves.
-The chance of nerve damage is extremely small.
+Oral surgery on one of these teeth carries a slight risk of nerve damage.
+However, your oral surgeon will use your X-rays to determine how close the roots are to the nerves and access the risk.
+In most cases, the chances of nerve damage are extremely small.